dan-t-data/saas-billing-churn-analysis/README.md

 ## Business Problem
 At Vastian, leadership noticed a troubling pattern: **recurring revenue was falling short of forecasts during contract renewals**, even though product adoption and customer satisfaction remained strong.

-The cause wasn’t clear — was it product usage, pricing, or something in the billing process?
+The cause wasn’t clear, was it product usage, pricing, or something in the billing process?
 As a **Billing Specialist**, I was tasked with leading an investigation from the billing standpoint to **quantify ARR at risk, identify the drivers of churn, and uncover why so many enterprise customers were not renewing.**

 ---

 ## Executive Summary
-Through this analysis, I uncovered that the issue wasn’t product adoption at all — it was **billing friction**.
+Through this analysis, I uncovered that the issue wasn’t product adoption at all , it was **billing friction**.
 Enterprise accounts paying by **Check and Wire** churned at the highest rates, especially when combined with **late invoices** and **regional concentration in the South & Midwest**.
 Churn spikes also aligned with **contract renewal cycles**, when manual-payment enterprise accounts chose not to renew.